juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 ## An Introduction to Multi-Sided Platforms

-A multi-sided platform is a digital marketplace that enables the exchange of goods, services, and/or information between producers and consumers.
-It's the digital equivalent of a mall that connects buyers with sellers or a night club that facilitates matches between single folks.
+A multi-sided platform is a digital marketplace that enables the exchange of goods, services, or information between producers and consumers.
+It's the digital equivalent of a mall that connects buyers with sellers or a nightclub that facilitates matches between single folks.

 Platforms have gained immense popularity over the last decade because of the introduction of real-time and on-demand capabilities enabled by the supercomputers we carry around in our pockets — which, technically, are also platforms.